villavicencioacm/villavicencioacm.github.io/README.md

-# Blog of Villaviecencio ACM
+# Blog of Villavicencio ACM

-Blog of Villaviecencio ACM is based on jekyll.
+Blog of [Villavicencio ACM Chapter][blog] is based on jekyll.

 ## Requirements